mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       checkIn(connection: Connection): void;

       /**
-       *  Mark all current Connections as stale.
+       *  Mark all current Connections as stale, clear the WaitQueue, and mark the pool as "paused".
+       *  No connections may be checked out or created in this pool until ready() is called again.
        */
       clear(): void;

       /**
+       *  Mark the pool as "ready", allowing checkOuts to resume and connections to be created in the background.
+       *  A pool can only transition from "paused" to "ready".
+A "closed" pool
+       *  cannot be marked as "ready" via this method.
+       */
+      ready(): void;

+      /**
-       *  Closes the pool, preventing the pool from creating and returning new Connections */ close(): void;
+       *  Marks the pool as "closed", preventing the pool from creating and returning new Connections */ close(): void;
     }